 International stocks and bonds often perform differently than their U.S. counterparts, and provide exposure to parts of the world not represented by U.S. fixed income securities.
 If you’re thinking like a global investor and have a healthy appetite for risk, consider some allocation to foreign stocks.
 The U.S. stock market, though huge, represents roughly just half the global stock market.

 A mix of these asset classes can help you construct a portfolio that has fewer extreme swings than a non-diversified one.
 The pie charts below represent portfolios with different allocations for different risk profiles.
-The average annual return for each portfolio (from 1926 through 2011, including reinvested dividends and other earnings) is noted for each portfolio, as is the highest and lowest one-year returns.
+The average annual return for each portfolio (from 1926 through 2015, including reinvested dividends and other earnings) is noted for each portfolio, as is the highest and lowest one-year and 15 year returns.
 The most aggressive portfolio, made up of 70% U.S. stocks and 30% international stocks, had an average annual return of 10%.
 However, it was also the most volatile of the portfolios.
 Its highest one-year return veered from a high of just under 163% to a loss of nearly 68%.
 Adding a little fixed income to the portfolio, however, lessens the range of those swings without giving up too much over the long haul: By adding a 5% allocation to short-term investments and 25% to bonds and lessening the stock allocation to 49% and international to 21%, the portfolio would have returned almost 9% over the same period, with lower extremes on the high and low end.
 The more fixed income you add, the lower your portfolio’s volatility generally is, but you’ll also probably give up a little return.

 Your investing timetable